TheQuantumPhysicist/sam-dns-tools/README.md

 ## Usage

 First step in using this program, is to input your configuration of your domains in the `config.yaml` file.
 See the [Configuration file](#configuration-file) section for more details.
-Once you do, you can test your configuration using the `--test-run` option.
+Once you do, you can test your configuration using the `test` command (`cargo run -- test`).
 See the [Test-run](#test-run) section for more details.
 If the tests pass, you're ready to use this program with certbot.

 This program isn't meant to be installed.
 I don't mind cloning it from github and running it directly.